codebymatt/runtime/README.md

 It's my hope that working in smaller bursts will allow for this; sticking to YAGNI is encouraged.

 If I really want one, I'll build an iOS app to plug into the backend.
-If my Android using friends really want one, I'll consider building an Android App for them if they ask nicely.
-Or my parents.
-They deserve all the nice things.